trustbit/HighlightTempoWorklogs/ReadMe.md

 - **_Light-Red_:** Worklog account is not billable
 - **_Dark-Red_:** Worklog has the "ErrorAccount" as account => has to be fixed
 - **_Purple_:** Worklog has "TATTemp" as account => likely has to be changed to something else

+## FireFox issue

+The script will run on some FireFox installations without any issues.
+On some installations it will never run...
+I believe this is due to some CrossOrigin policy or how the script is sandboxed, since on the installation it does not work, the part of the script that should be in the IFrame is not running in the IFrame, but in a Sandbox and thus can't properly intercept the network traffic of the IFrame